Delta-Ark/Geo_Bot-complex/README.md

 ----------------------------------------------------------------------
 sample:
 -------
-One tool, called 'sample' allows you to scrape and save up to 100 geolocated tweets in batch form.
+A simple tool, called 'sample' allows you to scrape and save up to 100 geolocated tweets in batch form.
 You can optionally search within this set for specific words or hash tags and visualize the top word frequency.
 See sample.py for details or from command line run: